utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-interface.md

 <img src="https://assets.postman.com/postman-labs-docs/graphql-docs/request-sections.jpg" alt="Different sections of the request interface">

 * **URL** - Defines the endpoint where the service is hosted.
 While creating a new request, you can also browse through URLs you've used by selecting the **URL** field.
 This helps you create the request faster if you’re going to execute different queries with the same point.
+* **Query button** - Once you have defined the URL and built the query, you can select **Query** to execute it.
+Once the query is executed, the server sends back a response with the requested data.
+* **Save button** - Saves the request into a collection so that you can reuse it later or document and share it with others.
+* **Query** - the **Query** tab has three subsections: the **Query explorer**, the **Query editor**, and the **Variables** section.
     * **Query explorer** - Once the schema is loaded, the available data fields, arguments to be passed, and their respective descriptions appear in this section.
 The schema query also doubles as an interactive visual query editor enabling you to select individual fields and arguments to build your query.
-* **Query editor** - Explore and build your queries, mutations, fragments, and subscriptions here.
+    * **Query editor** - Build and edit your queries, mutations, fragments, and subscriptions here.
-* **Response** - Displays the response from the highlighted query/mutation/subscription.
     * **Variables** - GraphQL enables you to pass variables as arguments for values defined dynamically in the client.
 You can use those variables in the query and define their values separately using the **Variables** section.
-* **Authorization** - Enter authorization credentials here.
+* **Authorization** - You can enter authorization credentials under the **Authorization** tab.
 You can choose from a list of auth types including API Key, Basic auth, and Bearer token.
 Learn more about [authorizing requests](https://learning.postman.com/docs/sending-requests/authorization/).
-* **Headers** - Pass additional headers with the request in the form of key-value pairs.
+* **Headers** - The **Headers** tab pass additional headers with the request in the form of key-value pairs.
 The client uses these headers to provide more information about the call to the server.
 * **Schema** - The **Schema** tab lets you configure a GraphQL schema to make the client aware of the data fields available from the server.
 A GraphQL schema can be loaded directly using the URL through introspection.
 You can also use a GraphQL API from the same workspace or import a GraphQL schema from your local system.
-* **Scripts** - Postman has a powerful scripting environment that enables you to add JavaScript code (scripts) in your GraphQL requests.
+* **Scripts** - The **Scripts** tab accesses Postman's powerful scripting environment that enables you to add JavaScript code (scripts) in your GraphQL requests.
 You can use scripts to write API tests, debug your requests by logging to [Postman Console](https://learning.postman.com/docs/sending-requests/troubleshooting-api-requests/), or dynamically read or update the values of [variables](https://learning.postman.com/docs/sending-requests/variables/).
-* **Query button** - Once you have defined the URL and built the query, you can select **Query** to execute it.
-Once the query is executed, the server sends back a response with the requested data.
-* **Save button** - Saves the request into a collection so that you can reuse it later or document and share it with others.

 ## Understanding the response